ycpcs/cs481-fall2020-RT/assign/assign07.md

 Each sub-team will give a presentation of about 20 minutes, leaving 5 minutes for a question and answer session.

 You should use some presentation software such as Keynote, PowerPoint, or a Google presentation.
-Your slides should contain brief bulleted points.
-They should not be a "wall of text".
+Your slides should contain brief bulleted points and graphics that provide overall context for your bullet potins.
+Slides should not be a "wall of text", an dplease avoid reading your slides or a prepared script.
 Use animations sparingly.
 DO NOT USE SOUND EFFECTS!!!

 **Please rehearse your presentation!** We can't allow any presentation to go over its allotted time.
 You may wish to have a few notecards for reference.
 However, you should not read directly from your notecards or from your slides.
 This makes for a very boring and painful presentation.